EzJacob/FlappyBirdUnity/README.md

 1. **Edit Mode Tests**: Refined the setup methods to ensure all necessary components (like `Rigidbody2D`, `Camera`, and `LogicScript`) were correctly instantiated and assigned, which resolved the `NullReferenceException` errors.

-2. **Play Mode Tests**: Improved the test setup by ensuring all components were properly initialized, allowing the tests to run smoothly and without errors.
+2. **Play Mode Tests**: Improved the test setup by ensuring all components were properly initialized.
 (Not resolved for all tests)

 ---